 - Looking out the windows at the front or rear of the train (there's no pesky driver to get in your way).

 Dubai Metro lowlights and whines

 - Pedestrian bridges over the Sheikh Zayed Road are closed when the metro trains stop running despite the RTA saying they would stay open.
-Update - passenger walkways are open 24 hours?
+Update [when?] - passenger walkways are open 24 hours?

 - Only 4 sets of ticket gates at Mall of the Emirates station.
 No wonder it gets so choked up.
 Even the RTA says it's the busiest station.

 - The music.
 We thought it was something special for the first day.
 Please, please, please turn it off, we've had enough now.
 Or put CNN on the TV screens (but with the sound off).
 Update April 2010 - at last the music has been turned off.
 Hopefully the RTA has got the message and doesn't replace it with something else.